wevm/viem/site/pages/account-abstraction/accounts/smart.md

 :::note
 **Compatibility Note**

-As ERC-4337 is not implemented on a protocol level (non-native), this means that Smart Accounts are incompatible with Viem's Transaction APIs such as `sendTransaction` and `writeContract`.
+As ERC-4337 is not enshrined on the protocol, this means that Smart Accounts are incompatible with Viem's Transaction APIs such as `sendTransaction` and `writeContract`.

 Sending "transactions" can be achieved by broadcasting a **User Operation** to a **Bundler**, which will then broadcast it to the Network shortly after.